Bishwa15/TymEvents/README.md

 This project aims to maintain a calendar events of Nepal that can be imported to popular calendar apps such as Google Calendar and Calendar app on Mac.
-The Events provided through this api is based on data from [HamroPatro](https://www.hamropatro.com/)
+The Events provided through this api is based on data from [TymTrap]

 ![](assets/example.png)